Windows 11 overview

 For more information, see What is Windows 365 Enterprise?.

-Power Automate for desktop is included with the OS.
-Your users can create flows with this low-code app to help them with everyday tasks.
+Power Automate for desktop allows your users to create flows in a low-code app to help them with everyday tasks.
 For example, users can create flows that save a message to OneNote, notify a team when there's a new Forms response, get notified when a file is added to SharePoint, and more.

 For more information, see Getting started with Power Automate in Windows 11.